- Fee Assistance Program

 Fee Assistance Program (https://www.aamc.org/students/applying/fap/)

-- This program reduces registration fee from $240 to $85
+- This program reduces the registration fee for the MCAT from $275 to $100.

 - If you are applying for FAP, don't submit your application until a decision on your FAP has been determined.
 If you submit before a decision is made, you will automatically be denied for this program.

-- Applicants who qualify for the Fee Assistance Program will be given a free copy of The Official Guide to the MCAT Exam, complimentary access to MSAR Online, and a waiver of AMCAS application fees for up to 14 medical schools
+- Applicants who qualify for the Fee Assistance Program will be given a free copy of The Official Guide to the MCAT Exam, complimentary access to MSAR Online, and a waiver of AMCAS application fees for up to 15 medical schools ($650 value)

 - Benefits cannot be applied retroactively, so apply for FAP before registering for the MCAT or submitting an AMCAS application